microsoft/pxt/docs/project-tools.md

   tucked away.
 Pressing **…** then closes that panel rather than expanding the options.
 - Select a bubble to open its panel, select the other to switch, and select the active bubble again to collapse it.
 Escape also collapses and returns focus.
+- Use the pin icon in either header to keep the tools open while interacting elsewhere.
+  A filled upright pin and a border indicate enabled; an outlined angled pin indicates disabled.
+Tooltips and an accessible toggle label describe the control.
+  **Collapse**, Escape, the
+  active bubble and **…** still close the panel without clearing the pin.
+Reopening or switching tabs retains the setting for the current project view.
+- Documentation that automatically opens with a homepage example/project (a configured documentation page or auto-open README) starts pinned.
+Ordinary block help does not force pinning, and reloading the current project keeps a manual unpin choice.
+The pin is UI state, not shared project content.
 - Up/Down and Home/End navigate the desktop bubble tabs.
 Compact options use Left/Right and Home/End, then Enter/Space to select.
 Collapsing a compact panel returns focus to its bubble if visible, otherwise **…**.
 Escape closes the